mikalv/msgr/docs/bridge_architecture.md

 ## Component Map
 - **Connector Daemons**: One per external platform, implemented in the language that best matches the reverse-engineered stack (GramJS for Telegram, mautrix for Matrix, plain IRC/XMPP libraries).
 Each daemon exposes queue handlers for `bridge/<service>/<action>` topics (or `bridge/<service>/<instance>/<action>` when sharded) and translates intents to native protocol calls.
+- **Signal REST Adapter**: The Signal bridge now includes a `signal-cli-rest-api` client that polls for envelopes, issues acknowledgements, and relays outbound messages over HTTP while persisting session hints for reboots.
 - **Elixir Connector Facade**: The Msgr backend uses `ServiceBridge` helpers to build deterministic envelopes and publish them to the queue.
 Incoming events are normalised and persisted in Postgres before fanning out to clients.
 - **Message Fabric**: StoneMQ (or a compatible broker) provides pub/sub plus request/response semantics.
 We reserve namespaces per tenant and service to guarantee isolation and allow selective replay.
 - **Impersonation & Policy Layer**: Holds outbound routing logic, resolves which linked identity to impersonate, injects credentials, and enforces workspace policy before publishing intents.